greg98721/marlborough/README.md

 * '_' prefix for private variables and members
 * '$' suffix for observable variables

+Use observable viewmodels to transfer data to the page - standard name `vm$`

 ## Don't Need OnInit For Observables

 This is based on [this article](https://indepth.dev/posts/1508/structure-initialization-logic-without-ngoninit-utilize-observables-and-ngonchanges).